Athletics-Kerley scorches in 100 heats, shock exit for Richardson | Sports-Games

 Athletics-Kerley scorches in 100 heats, shock exit for Richardson

+"I think more than physically just mentally, emotionally all of that - I think that's been the biggest struggle.
+"It's bittersweet for sure.
+But also, I feel so ready.
+I don't think I have anything left to give.
+And when I start to feel that I know it's time."

+On the men's side, Tokyo relay gold medallist Michael Norman was the fastest qualifier in 44.72.
+A late surge propelled 800m world champion Donavan Brazier to a win in his heat in a time of 1:46.49, his best performance of the season.

-Twice world bronze medalist Ajee Wilson posted the quickest time in the women's heats with 2:00.37, while 20-year-old Tokyo gold medalist Athing Mu and bronze medalist Raevyn Rogers also advanced.
-In the women's 400m hurdles, world record holder and Tokyo gold medalist Sydney McLaughlin led all the way to win her heat handily in 54.11, with reigning world champion Dalilah Muhammad missing out due to injury.
+Twice world bronze medallist Ajee Wilson posted the quickest time in the women's heats with 2:00.37, while 20-year-old Tokyo gold medallist Athing Mu and bronze medallist Raevyn Rogers also advanced.
+In the women's 400m hurdles, world record holder and Tokyo gold medallist Sydney McLaughlin led all the way to win her heat handily in 54.11, with reigning world champion Dalilah Muhammad missing out due to injury.

+In the field events, world champion DeAnna Price finished fourth in the women's hammer throw final while Brooke Andersen topped the field with a 77.96m toss.
+Quanesha Burks won the women's long jump final with leap of 7.06m and Andrew Evans clinched the men's discus with 63.31m.

+Earlier in the day, 2012 Olympic gold medal-winning pole vaulter Jenn Suhr announced her retirement.
+"I say goodbye, not with a heavy heart, but with an enthusiasm that fills my heart and soul," she tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)